10-Day New England Road Trip Itinerary

 Where to stay in Plymouth:

 • Budget: Best Western Plus Cold Spring features an outdoor pool with panoramic views of Cape Cod and rooms with a 32-inch LCD TV.
 Historic Plymouth Rock is less than one mile from this hotel.
 Plymouth Waterfront and the Mayflower II are both within a 20-minute walk from this hotel.
-The Plimoth Plantation is just 5 minutes drive from the hotel.
+The Plimoth Plantation is just a 5-minute drive from the hotel.

 • Mid-range: Hotel 1620 Plymouth Harbor is located across the street from historic Plymouth Harbor.
 It features an indoor heated swimming pool.